imchocomint/hyprplus/README.md

 However Hyprland itself, as well as its Qt tools never got updated.
 We'll continue to build those packages.

+Also please check this out: https://github.com/cpiber/hyprland-ppa.
+This is for Ubuntu (>=25.10).

 # hyprplus
 Project Hyprplus is bringing Hyprland packages (Hyprland and its dependencies) to Debian in the form of native .deb packages